-• the formed pulses from all detectors and current state of the neutron spin, which were registered on the counters.
+• the formed pulses from all detectors, as well as the current state of the neutron spin, which were registered on the counters.

 The frequent (about 1 Hz) spin flip of the incident neutron beam was one of the main mechanisms used for suppressing instrumental asymmetry.
 The analysis of the experimental data was conducted using a computer program written in C++.
-This program allowed us to calculate asymmetry for any combination of angles between fission fragments, prompt γ -rays, and neutrons and determine the rotation angle of the fissile nucleus before its breakup.
+This program allows calculating the asymmetry for any possible combination of angles between fission fragments and prompt γ -rays, as well as neutrons, and determining the rotation angle of the fissile nucleus before its breakup.
 The algorithm of the program is described in detail in [10].
-The program records the results of coincidences of pulses from eight independent plastic detectors in an array with each pulse from ten segments of the stop detector.
-Consequently, data on 16 different angles between the fragment detectors and γ /neutrons in the experiment is accumulated.
+The program records in an array the results of coincidences of pulses from eight independent plastic detectors with each pulse from ten segments of the stop detector.
+As a result, data on 16 different angles between the fragment detectors and γ /neutrons in the experiment is accumulated.